CSE17-Houria-Oudghiri/Tutorial/README.md

 - Pull - A pull request is one of the strongest features for code collaboration.
 When you pull someone else's repository, you tell the repository's owner that you want to make changes to their code.
 If you commit these changes, the owner can review your code before "merging" your changes to their code.

+- Clone - Cloning will likely be the most useful tool in this class.
+Cloning does three things:
+    1. Downloads your file to your local machine
+    2. Initializes this file as a git repository
+    3. Automatically sets up a remote connection to your original repository called "origin"

+    This means that after cloning a repository that you own, you already have a fully git functional folder that is connected to the original repository.
+You simply just add,       commit, and push to 'origin' and you'll upload everything.

 Now that we have some terminology, let's look at different ways to upload.

 # Method 1: Easiest but most limited in capability